eissapk/olum/docs/Register-Component.md

 > Suppose we have A parent and child components and we want to register the child in the parent

 ### Child component

-> We do export this child component to import it in parent component
+> We do export this child component to import it later in parent component

 ```html
 <template>
   <div class="Child">Hello from child component</div>